If you have questions about the ADU permitting process, please reach out to our ADU

 Once your plans have been approved and you've obtained your building permit, construction of the ADU can begin.
 Your contractor will schedule appointments at the appropriate junctures for inspections.

 Plan ahead for a successful inspection by going over the Inspection Checklist of ADUs with your contractor.
-For additional tips in the inspection process, please watch our "ADU Permit Video".
-The second half of the video includes tips from inspectors on how to avoid common mistakes in the inspection process.

 Once construction is complete and the final building inspection is approved, your ADU is ready for moving in!